jundalisay/sp/content/en/research/galen/natural/book-2/chapter-06.md

 He says that a nerve has within itself veins and arteries, like a rope woven by Nature out of 3 different strands.

-If the nerve contains within itself a blood-vessel it will no longer need the adventitious flow of other blood from the real vein lying adjacent; this fictitious vessel, perceptible only in theory,214 will suffice it for nourishment.
+If the nerve contains within itself a blood-vessel, it will no longer need the adventitious flow of other blood from the real adjacent vein.

+This fictitious vessel, perceptible only in theory, will suffice it for nourishment.

 This small vessel will nourish itself.